Living your best life: Ideas for unleashing your true potential

 On November 22, four world-class thought leaders and doers will come together to explore those questions in depth.
 Join theologian Rabbi Dr. Laura Duhan Kaplan, author and entrepreneur Claire Booth, UBC psychology professor Dr. Elizabeth Dunn, and mountaineer and meditation advocate Sam Wyatt for an engaging and entertaining discussion about what it truly means to live our best lives — and how we can get there.

 Weaving together theory and practice, these experts will share powerful lessons learned through their personal journeys, as well as professional insights, to help you unearth and unleash your true potential — and make meaningful contributions to the world around you.

 In addition, Dr. Elizabeth Dunn will give a special presentation on Getting the Most out of Giving.
 Learn how giving back can produce profound benefits, for you and your community, and set you on a path to leading a truly fulfilling life.

-After the discussion, join the panelists, members of Project Change Foundation, past and present PCF grant recipients, and other guests in the Wong-Trainor Welcome Centre for a reception, with hors d’oeuvres, a cash bar, live music featuring the gypsy jazz ensemble Van Django, and a silent auction with amazing items!
+After the discussion, join the panelists, members of Project Change Foundation, past and present PCF grant recipients, and other guests in the Wong-Trainor Welcome Centre for a reception, with hors d’oeuvres, a cash bar, live music featuring the jazz ensemble Van Django Trio, and a silent auction with amazing items!